Skip to content

 The reason will be displayed to describe this comment to others.
 Learn more.

-* Separation of concerns: Gateway API uses a role-based approach to its resources, and more neatly fits into how a large organization has their responsibilities and teams structured.
+* Separation of concerns: Gateway API uses a role-based approach to its resources, and more neatly fits into how a large organization structures its responsibilities and teams.
 Platform engineers might focus on `GatewayClass` resources, cluster admins might focus on configuring `Gateway` resources, and application developers might focus on routing their services with `HTTPRoute` resources.

 * Extensibility: Additional functionality is developed as a standardized CRD.